LegendaryLoona/EMS/README.md

 Render.com: https://myfrontend-8zrf.onrender.com (Might take a minute to activate.
 Application needs to build again after not being used for some time.)

-Below is the list of login info:
+Below is the list of login info/credentials:
 | User       | Username                    | Password                                                                    |
 |------------|-----------------------------|-----------------------------------------------------------------------------|
 | Admin      | admin                       | admin                                                                       |